 To help executives and government leaders understand the challenges, opportunities and risks that loom ahead, Oxford Economics’ team of economists and industry experts draw on the latest models and analytical tools to provide valuable decision support on some of today’s most critical issues that face the mining sector, including:

-- The world’s most widely used framework for macroeconomic simulations, the Global Economic Model covers 46 countries in detail, with 35 additional economies in summary which together comprise 98% of world GDP.
+- The world’s most widely used framework for macroeconomic simulations, the Global Economic Model covers 80 countries in detail.
 The tool can be used to address strategic questions related to a wide range of economic topics, and provides our base scenario along with various alternative scenarios to support tailored analysis.

 - Long-term forecasts and analysis of trends for key sectors in the world’s major economies.
 Our industry services provide reliable analysis of macroeconomic and sector trends that will affect key industries around the world.
 Reports, databanks, and models help clients analyse historical and forecast data, gain insights into the impact of economic developments, and anticipate industry trends and performance under alternative scenarios.